amberframework/docs/examples/crystal-debug.md

 Install `gdb` or `lldb` accordingly to your OS.

 {% hint style="info" %}
 Confirm that the above prerequisites are installed before setting up the debugger.
-These settings have been verified for a MacOS and Linux's environments.
+These settings have been verified for mac OS and Linux environments.
 {% endhint %}

 ## Debug on VSCode